xljiang/tournament-manager/GroupProject/Docs/UserManual.md

 ### 3 How to get support

 We hope you enjoy the application.
-Should you experience any problems, please submit an issue in the team github repository.
+Should you experience any problems, please submit an issue in the team github repository: https://github.gatech.edu/gt-omscs-se-2017spring/6300Spring17Team50/issues